niteshKc07/Herbs-Recognition/README.md

-Here, This project is herbal plant recognition system using py-torch library
+This project is herbs recognition system using py-torch library.